GilOliveira/GilOliveira/README.md

 ### Hello! 👋

-💼 I'm a Bioninformatics Technician at [INESC-ID](https://inesc-id.pt) where I'm a Training Officer for [BioData.pt/ELIXIR Portugal](https://biodata.pt)
+💼 I'm a Bioninformatics Technician at [INESC-ID](https://inesc-id.pt) where I work in Training and Research Data Management for [BioData.pt | ELIXIR Portugal](https://biodata.pt)

 🧬 I'm a Molecular Biologist by training and I hold a MSc degree in Biotechnology.

-💻 I can code in Python, C, R, Go, MATLAB, Bash, Pascal and JavaScript.
+💻 I can code in Python, Rust, C, R, Go, MATLAB, Bash, Pascal and JavaScript.
 I also know HTML, CSS, and LaTeX.

 🔎 Here you can find the code I do for work, fun as well as contributions to open source projects.
 My open source code can be found on multiple hosting services: [sourcehut](https://git.sr.ht/~gpo), [Codeberg](https://codeberg.org/Gil), [GitLab](https://gitlab.com/GilOliveira), and [GitHub](https://github.com/GilOliveira#proven.lol/13907b).